FluffySnowman/FluffySnowman/README.md

 Name's Fluffy and I do things with computers.
 You can find me on <a target="_blank" rel="me" href="https://t.me/FluffySnowman">Telegram</a> or on Discord:`@fluffysnowman` or `FluffySnowman#1337`

 ### [UPDATES] ->
+- I'm making a database from scratch (first in C, then Go and now Rust) which has features that no other database has.
+Currently closed source but it will be open source once its ready for production use.
 - New documentation website [snowdocs.dev](https://snowdocs.dev) which is a revamp of my old blog (which has now been deleted)
 - [Vortexus](https://github.com/fluffysnowman/vortexus) is a tool that can be used to create working projects in minutes
 - My **professional skidiot** site: [fluffysnowman.dev](https://fluffysnowman.dev).
 Make sure to check out the terminal based `about` page.